Moon Embracing the Sun: Production

 Based on the novel by Jung Eun-gwol, the screenplay was written by Jin Soo-wan (writer of Capital Scandal) and directed by Kim Do-hoon (who previously directed Royal Family) and Lee Seong-jun (who previously directed Gyebaek).

 This production marked Han Ga-in's first historical drama and return to television since Bad Guy in 2010.
 It is also Jung Il-woo's second historical drama following The Return of Iljimae in 2009.

 Filming began in November 2011, with child actors for the first six episodes, followed by the script reading session with their adult counterparts on December 25, at MBC Dream Center in Ilsan.

 In February 2012, there were talks of an extension of four episodes to the 20-episode drama.
 The production company, Pan Entertainment, later confirmed that there would be no extension and the series was to end on its original date of March 8, 2012.
 However it did not end till March 15, 2012, because director Kim Do-hoon joined the MBC strike leading to the last two episodes being delayed for a week, and replaced with two special episodes.

 Filming locations

-Most of the royal palace scenes were filmed on location at MBC Dramia located at Cheoin-gu, Yongin-si in Gyeonggi Province, where other historical dramas such as Dong Yi, Jumong and Queen Seondeok were also filmed.
+Most of the royal palace scenes were filmed on location at MBC Dramia located at Cheoin District, Yongin, Gyeonggi Province, where other historical dramas such as Dong Yi, Jumong and Queen Seondeok were also filmed.
 The House of Choi Cham-pan was used as Yeon-woo's childhood home and the Korean Folk Village was used for local markets, private residences of commoners and night scenes.